ricobandy/ricobandy.github.io/_posts/2020-04-08-metasploitable-3-irc.md

 boba_fett@metasploitable3-ub1404:~$
 ```

 From this printout I can see we have an `Ubuntu` image on the system.
 The attack vector that straight away comes to mind to is to map the `/etc/` directory to a directory `/root/` within the docker container.
-Within the container, I'll have access as root and be able to add user `boba_fett` into the sudoers file so he can issue all commands with the `sudo` without knowing his passwprd and therefore go on the get a root shell using `sudo bash`.
+Within the container, I'll have access as root and be able to add user `boba_fett` into the sudoers file so he can issue all commands with the `sudo` without knowing his password and therefore go on and get a root shell using `sudo bash`.

 To run a container and mount the `/etc` directory, I will use the following command, `docker run -dit -v /etc:/root ubuntu` and I can check the running container using `docker ps`